AlistairThorpe/Academic-website/content/authors/admin/_index.md

 email: ""

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+#user_groups:
-- Researchers
+#- Researchers
-- Visitors
+#- Visitors
 ---

 I am a Postdoctoral Fellow at the University of Utah School of Medicine within the Department of Population Health Sciences.

 I have general research interest in understanding how people estimate, judge, and make choices about health-related decisions.
-From these findings, I aim to develop, and test, interventions (e.g., decision aids and communication strategies) designed to engender more judicious health decisions.
+From these findings, I aim to develop interventions (e.g., decision aids and communication strategies) designed to engender more judicious health decisions.